Portugal is a founding member of the EBRD and an important contributor to the Bank's work.

 0.42% capital share

-Portugal-EBRD investment has been strong in Poland with 44 per cent of joint investments, followed by Romania with 31 per cent, and Hungary with 25 per cent.
-Broken down by sector, 40 per cent of joint Portugal-EBRD investment has been in financial institutions, 32 per cent in energy, 17 per cent in infrastructure and 11 per cent in industry, commerce and agribusiness.
+Portugal-EBRD investment has been strong in Romania, followed by Hungary.
+Broken down by sector, joint Portugal-EBRD investment has been strong in financial institutions followed by sustainable infrastructure, and industry, commerce and agribusiness.